 It's difficult to imagine myself the newbie.
 Hey, I'm #168/1100+ in seniority and I just learned I got my third pick for Summer Signup.
 I'm still not as "senior" as I hoped.

 I do not grapple with bullshit, but constantly consider what I will do when next confronted with violence.
 It has happened several times before in my career.
-Each time, I blamed myself although it's not a victim's fault for being thus.
+Each time, I blamed myself although it's not a victim's fault for being so.
 Yet the more it happens, as it does more often than reported, the victim argues with oneself over who's' to blame.

 Management's insistence we be "perfect examples" of professionalism working within parameters set in often contradictory Standard Operating Procedures, cause a pause in a human's instinctive fight-or-flight response.
 That momentary delay could prove fatal.
 Even if it doesn't, our reaction has often been construed as "overly aggressive."